vatlab/vat-docs/content/Documentation/Functions/otherfunctions.md

 for these variants.
 Here `dbSNP.name` is used to add rsname to the output.
 You can use a contant `"."` if dbSNP is not available.
 If no name is specified, the output will have only four columns.

-(:toggleexample Examples: output indels with padding alleles:) Because the SNV case is simple, let us import some indels from an online snapshot
+<details><summary> Examples: output indels with padding alleles</summary> Because the SNV case is simple, let us import some indels from an online snapshot